Matt Soper

-Matt Soper (born 1984) is a Republican politician who represents Colorado House of Representatives District 54, which encompasses parts of Mesa and Delta counties on Colorado's Western Slope.
+Matthew Soper (born 1984) is a Republican politician who represents Colorado House of Representatives District 54, which encompasses parts of Mesa and Delta counties on Colorado's Western Slope.
+In 2026, Soper announced his candidacy for the open seat on the Delta County Board of County Commissioners.

 Background

-Soper holds degrees from Colorado Mesa University, the University of Edinburgh School of Law, and the University of New Hampshire School of Law.
+Soper holds a bachelor's degree in Political Science from Colorado Mesa University, an LL.B. in British Law and an LL.M. in Public International Law from the University of Edinburgh School of Law, and an LL.M. in Intellectual Property Law from the University of New Hampshire School of Law.
 He runs a research and writing business called Oxford Strategies, LLC.

 Elections

 2018

 Soper ran unopposed in the Republican primary to replace retiring incumbent Yeulin Willett.
 He defeated Independent candidate Thea Chase in the general election with 66.01% of the vote.

 2020

 Soper ran unopposed in the Republican primary.
 He defeated Democratic nominee AliceMarie Slaven-Emond in the general election with 74.44% of the vote.

 2022

 In the 2022 Colorado House of Representatives general election, Soper defeated his Democratic Party opponent, winning 73.80% of the total votes cast.

 2024

 Soper ran for re-election in 2024.
 In the Republican primary election held June 25, 2024, he ran unopposed.
 In the general election held November 5, 2024, Soper also ran unopposed.